acend/kubernetes-basics-training/content/en/docs/10.0/statefullset.md

 sectionnumber: 10.1
 ---

-Stateless applications or applications with a stateful backend, can be described as Deployments.
-Sometimes you need your application to be stateful.
+Stateless applications or applications with a stateful backend can be described as Deployments.
+Sometimes your application has to be stateful.
-For example if your application needs the same hostname every time it starts or if you have a clustered application with a strict start/stop order of all cluster services (e.g. RabbitMQ).
+For example, if your application needs the same hostname every time it starts or if you have a clustered application with a strict start/stop order of all cluster services (e.g., RabbitMQ).
 These features are implemented as StatefulSets.

 ## Consistent hostnames

 While in normal Deployments a hash based name of the Pods (represented also as Hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
-Example of a RabbitMQ cluster with three nodes (Pods):
+Example of a RabbitMQ cluster with three instances (Pods):

 ```
 rabbitmq-0